Aishwarya165/Aishwarya165/README.md

 Hi, I am Aishwarya Rajendran.
-Interested in developing Web Applications using MEAN Stack Architecture.
+Enthusiastic and detail-oriented AWS DevOps Engineer with a Solid foundation in AWS Cloud platform and its Services and a hands-on experience in designing, implementing, and optimizing cloud-based architectures and automating DevOps pipelines.

 <!---
 Aishwarya165/Aishwarya165 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.